T of C

 Although the 1597 Hujia Shibapai is the earliest known version of this story set to lyrics as an actual qin song, it is possible that there were others at that time.12 A number of opera scripts with related titles have survived.13

-Some years ago I wrote out my own transcription of the 1597 version of Hujia Shibapai, but have not worked on it with a singer, so I consider my note values quite tentative.16 I did the transcription without consulting the one by Wang Di in her Qin Ge.
-Her transcription is said to come from 1611, but that edition is missing the first page; otherwise the tablature seems identical to the present one.
+Some years ago I wrote out my own transcription of the 1597 version of Hujia Shibapai, but have not worked on it with a singer, so I consider my note values quite tentative.19 I did the transcription without consulting any other ones, in particular the one by Wang Di in her Qin Ge.
+Her transcription is said to come from 1611, but that edition is missing the first page; otherwise the tablature seems identical to that of 1597.

 Original Preface